jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 # Flexbox

+## Make flex children the same size

+Use `flex: 1 1 100%` to make every flex child the same size, regardless of content.

+## Prevent flex items from overflowing container

 By default flex items have `min-width: auto`, meaning they can't be smaller than their content.
 If flex items are overflowing their container, set `min-width: 0` or `overflow:hidden` on them.

 # Grid